rorymcgit/Folder-Organiser/README.md

 - Drop folder containing unsorted episode MOVs and/or metadata XMLs and/or QC note PDFs into according tab

-- Hit 'Organise Folder' to create folders and move files into corresponding folder.
+- Hit 'Organise Folder' to create .iTMSP folders and move all files into corresponding folder.

     nb.
 Metadata XMLs will be renamed, removing each appended sequential digit.